 The USB IDs for this device are VID 0x152a PID 0x8750.
 A proper upstream fix would be a quirk entry in sound/usb/quirks.c for these IDs, flagged to ignore the sync endpoint.
 It’s a one-line quirk table entry plus maybe a flag definition if one doesn’t exist.

 If you’re running into this issue and want to push it upstream, it should go to [email protected] with a CC to [email protected] (the main ALSA maintainer).
 Or file a bug at bugzilla.kernel.org.
-The fix is clean and straightforward—I’d do it myself but I’m not going to pretend I have the bandwidth to navigate the kernel mailing list process right now.
+The fix is clean—I’d do it myself but I don’t have the bandwidth to navigate the kernel mailing list process right now.

 Wrap-Up